L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Implementation Steps
 1. On the selected interface, start Wireshark or tcpdump.
 Turn on promiscuous mode when necessary.
-2. Configure filters to target particular traffic, such as tcp.port == 80.
+2. Set up filters, such tcp.port == 80, to target certain traffic.
-3. Inspect packet contents for unencrypted credentials or anomalies.
+3. Look for anomalies or unencrypted credentials in the packet contents..
 4. For offline analysis and future reference, save.pcap files.

 ## Key Takeaways
 - Reveals cleartext credentials and insecure protocols in use.
-- The analysis aids in the diagnosis of network problems and identifying malicious traffic patterns
+- The analysis assists in identifying harmful traffic patterns and diagnosing network issues.

 TryHackMe: https://tryhackme.com/r/module/wireshark
 & https://tryhackme.com/r/room/tcpdump